LogoLogo

 Before diving into the setup, ensure you have:

-• Have an API Admin user created for your organization in inabit.
+• Have an user created for your organization in inabit.

 • Access to the inabit platform (as the wallet provider):